tonywoode/mameTool/README.md

 # mametool
-create frontend configuration files for the MAME emulator's arcade sets, running from RetroArch or standalone
+1) create frontend configuration files for the MAME emulator's arcade sets, running from RetroArch or standalone

-includes messtool:

-# messTool
-create frontend configuration files for the MAME emulator's non-arcade sets, running from RetroArch or standalone
+2) create frontend configuration files for the MAME emulator's non-arcade sets, running from RetroArch or standalone (formerly known as  messtool)

 ## Inputs